tryton/tryton-client/doc/usage.rst

   Not all views provide all aspects.

-.. _Toolbar-Close:

-Close Tab:
-  Closes the current tab.
-A Request :term:`Dialog` opens in case of unsaved changes.

-.. _Toolbar-Previous_Tab:
+.. _Toolbar-Reload_Undo:

-Previous Tab:
+Reload/Undo:
-  Shows the previous (left) tab of the actual tab.
+  Reloads the content of the actual tab.
+Undoes changes, if save request for the current record is denied.

-.. _Toolbar-Next_Tab:
+.. _Toolbar-Duplicate:

-Next Tab:
+Duplicate:
-  Shows the next (right) tab of the actual tab.
+  Duplicates the content of the actual record in a newly created record.

+.. _Toolbar-Delete:

+Delete:
+  Deletes the selected or actual record.

+.. _Toolbar-Previous:

+Previous:
+  Goes to the last record in a list (sequence).

+.. _Toolbar-Next:

+Next:
+  Goes to the next record in a list (sequence).

+.. _Toolbar-Search:

+Search:
+    Goes to the search widget.

 .. _Toolbar-View_Logs: